maciejgz/rac/README.md

 - Requests to the services through the API Gateway
 - API Gateway receives a success message right after submission of rent request - then asynchronous commit is sent after successful saga execution
-- In the final version use time series Cassandra column database for storing the car location updates.
+- In the final version use time series Cassandra column database for storing the car carLocation updates.
 At first - MongoDB shall be used.

 ### Components